trevordevore/levurehelper-dataview/README.md

 1. Dispatch `EditKeyOfRow` to the DataView
 2. DataView dispatches `EditKey` to the row control.
-3. Call `CreateFieldEditorForField` and pass in the field to edit in the row contorl.
+3. Call `CreateFieldEditorForField` and pass in the field to edit in the row control.

 Possible values for pEventThatTriggeredClose are `close control`, `closeField`, `exitField`, `returnInField`, `enterInField`, and `tabKey`.